SecUSo/privacy-friendly-boardgame-clock/README.md

 ## Motivation

-Privacy Friendly Board Game Clock belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly board game clock.
+Privacy Friendly Board Game Clock belongs to the group of Privacy Friendly Apps and has been developed to provide a privacy friendly board game clock application.

 ## Installation